c4lliope/rfcs/021-team-credential-managers/proposal.md

 A var source's `config` may use `((vars))` to obtain its own credentials, either by using a different var source or by using the globally configured credential manager.
 These may also be provided statically at pipeline-configuration time.
-Whatever the case may be, the config will be encrypted when stored in the database.
+Either way, the config will be encrypted when stored in the database.

 ## `((var))` syntax